 If you truly are into Microservices, I would suggest Sam Newman's book named "Building microservices" to go with this book.

-Any items on the list that you think is missing?
-Thinking about a book that should i should read?
+Any items on the list that you think are missing?
+Thinking about a book that I should read?
 Please let me know in the comments below and have a great 2018! :)